Free resource

 8 weeks before the move

-Book your mover and confirm the move date.
+• Book your mover and confirm the move date.
 Get written quotes from two or three movers, confirm the scope (packing? customs? destination delivery? insurance?), sign the agreement.
+Florette's quote is itemised and the move date is locked at booking.

 6 weeks before